RajShivade/stock-market-prediction-and-analysis/README.md

 The approach involves several key steps:

-- Data Collection: Gather historical stock price data for the desired stock(s).
+- **Data Collection:**  Gather historical stock price data for the desired stock(s).

-- Data Preprocessing: Clean the data to handle missing values and normalize it to ensure all features contribute equally to the model.
+- **Data Preprocessing:**  Clean the data to handle missing values and normalize it to ensure all features contribute equally to the model.

-- Feature Engineering: Create additional features that may help the model, such as moving averages, volatility, or momentum indicators.
+- **Feature Engineering:**  Create additional features that may help the model, such as moving averages, volatility, or momentum indicators.

-- Model Selection: Choose an appropriate machine learning model for prediction.
+- **Model Selection:**  Choose an appropriate machine learning model for prediction.

-- Model Training: Train the model using historical data.
+- **Model Training:**  Train the model using historical data.

-- Model Evaluation: Assess the model's performance using evaluation metrics.
+- **Model Evaluation:**  Assess the model's performance using evaluation metrics.

-- Prediction: Use the trained model to predict future stock prices.
+- **Prediction:**  Use the trained model to predict future stock prices.

 # Implementation:

 Here in this project i have use the several python library so perform the project .The library are import pandas as pd, import math, import numpy as np . here the import is used to make code available from one module top another .
-1 import pandas as pd :- Pandas is usually imported under the pd alias. alias:
+ **1 import pandas as pd :-** Pandas is usually imported under the pd alias. alias:

-2 import math:- Python has also a built-in module called math , which extends the list of mathematical functions
+**2 import math:-** Python has also a built-in module called math , which extends the list of mathematical functions

-3 Import Numpy as np:- a library that provides a set of high level functions and features for performing data analysis and manipulation
+**3 import Numpy as np:-** a library that provides a set of high level functions and features for performing data analysis and manipulation

 Now, the next is
  from IPython.display import display